Skip to content

 api_key = ida_settings.get_current_plugin_setting("openai_key")

-Plugin authors should consider moving to this configuration management system because there will be a single place to make edits (CLI and GUI), users don't have to manually edit source code/config files, and the data can be easily exported/imported.
+Plugin authors are encouraged to adopt this configuration system, as it provides a centralized way to manage edits from both the CLI and (eventually) the GUI, users don't have to manually edit source code/config files, and the data can be easily exported/imported.

-ida-settings has an associated IDA Pro plugin ida-settings-editor that lets users configure plugin settings within IDA:
+The associated IDA plugin ida-settings-editor that lets users configure plugin settings within IDA is not yet available.
+We plan to introduce it in a future release.

 Source Archives and Binary Archives